bmatsuo-at-luthersystems/elps/docs/design/interface.md

 trivially representable and the default representation chosen in elps1 is intentionally incomplete (lacking contextual scope details).
-At some level there is a need for user defined types in elps to (automatically) provide better ways utilities like `format-string` to render them as text.
+At some level there is a need for user defined types in elps to (automatically) provide better ways for utilities like `format-string` to render them as text.

 ### Application:  Errors